kryton-me/kryton-me.github.io/2020-06-USBChargingPortsPart1WhyAreSomeFaster.md

 I’ve noticed that some devices charge better on certain USB power supplies / charging ports and not others, so I thought I’d try to figure out what’s going on.
 Just too clarify I’m considering all “USB Chargers” as “USB power supplies” with “Charging ports” as the device plugging in (i.e. a smart phone) has the charger built in to it to charge it’s own battery.

 # Initial testing – is there a problem?
 Initially to find out which devices drew what current on which charging ports I modified a USB lead so that the +V wire (normally Red) was Open Circuit (O/C) with both ends exposed.
 I then used my multimeter in current mode to measure the draw of each device on each charging ports.
-This confirmed my suspicions that just because it’s a 5V 2A power supply the device in question did not nesacerilly draw 2A even if it did on other charging ports.
+This confirmed my suspicions that just because it’s a 5V 2A power supply the device in question did not necessary draw 2A even if it did on other charging ports.

 Basic USB test lead, Current measured with a DMM via the crock clips.